 Do you want to learn more about employee experience?
 If so, this post is for you.
-I'll walk you through the definition, its importance, and the newest employee experience strategies in 2022.
+We'll walk you through the definition, its importance, and the newest employee experience strategies in 2022.

 Let's take a look at the definition.

 What is Employee Experience?